coda/packs-sdk/docs/guides/basics/parameters/autocomplete.md

     let response = await context.fetcher.fetch({ method: "GET", url: url });
     let results = response.body.games;
     // Generate an array of autocomplete objects, using the game's name as the
-    // label and it's ID for the value. return coda.autocompleteSearchObjects(search, results, "name", "id");
+    // label and its ID for the value. return coda.autocompleteSearchObjects(search, results, "name", "id");
   },
 }),